dxw/playbook/guides/running-a-discovery-kick-off-workshop.md

 ## Asking the questions

-To prepare the room:
+To prepare for the workshop:

-1. Write each question on a separate sheet of paper or at the top of a piece of flip chart paper.
+1. Write each question on a separate sheet of paper on a wall, or frame on a Miro board, or column on a Trello board.
-1. Stick them up on a wall so that everyone can see them.
+1. Get the people you need together in a room or on a video call.

-For each question sheet:
+For each question:

 1. Ask the question to get a discussion started.
-1. Write bullet points on the appropriate sheet or on sticky notes to summarise what people say.
+1. Write bullet points on the appropriate sheet, or on sticky notes or cards to summarise what people say.
 1. Ask follow up questions to clarify what you hear and to make sure you include everyone’s thoughts.
 1. Ask about priority and scope.
 What’s essential?
 And what’s out of scope?